-Did you know that while 10% of women worldwide have endometriosis, it takes an average of 7.5 years to diagnose?
+Did you know that it’s estimated 10% of people with periods worldwide have endometriosis, yet it takes an average of 8 years to diagnose?

-Part of the reason diagnosis can take so long is our lack of understanding of the condition, and our embarrassment and reluctance to complain when it comes to describing pain and symptoms that we experience below our waistlines.
+Part of the reason diagnosis can take so long is our lack of understanding of the condition, and our embarrassment and reluctance to complain at an OBGYN appointment when it comes to describing pain and symptoms that we experience below our waistlines.

-The silence around our pain as women can stop us from receiving the correct treatment and improving our quality of life.
+The silence around our pain can stop us from receiving the correct treatment and improving our quality of life.
 So, it’s time to beat the stigma and get clued up on endometriosis.

 What is endometriosis?